graphhopper/timezone/README.md

 ```

 ###TZ data
 Make sure that you have updated your java environment with the latest tz data, otherwise old DST data might yield wrong local times.
-For example, such events ["Russia Returns to Standard Time All Year"](https://www.timeanddate.com/news/time/russia-abandons-permanent-summer-time.html) cause wrong local time calculations.
-You can update your JDK/JRE as described here:
+For example, such events ["Russia Returns to Standard Time All Year"](https://www.timeanddate.com/news/time/russia-abandons-permanent-summer-time.html) cause wrong local time calculations if you have not updated your JRE/JDK.
+You can update it as described here:

 http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html